-Like enforcement officers and dispatch staff, many shelter staff and volunteers find themselves on the “front lines” of Community Cat Program (CCP) operations.
+Like field services officers and dispatch staff, many shelter staff and volunteers find themselves on the “front lines” of Community Cat Program (CCP) operations.
 Whereas the role of animal control officers and dispatch staff typically involves outreach and education, the role of shelter staff more directly involves the handling of cats (e.g., staffing the intake desk, making life and death decisions regarding outcomes).

 Regardless of the particular role, though, the implementation of a CCP involves a significant philosophical shift for some staff and volunteers.
 This can take some time.
 Once the shift is underway, however, the results are often quite striking.
 Indeed, once buy-in hits a tipping point, an organization can be transformed.
 Developing innovative ways of creating positive outcomes (for cats and dogs alike) becomes standard operating procedure.
 Progress is celebrated, and the status quo questioned.

 For a CCP to be as effective and efficient as possible, then, it’s clear that CCP staff and volunteers must work closely with their field services, dispatch and shelter colleagues.
 Each relationship has its own challenges, certainly, but also its own rewards (not only for the people involved, but also for the animals entrusted to their care).
 Guidelines for working with field services and dispatch staff are provided elsewhere in this handbook.
 The following guidelines are intended to help CCP staff and volunteers in their collaboration with shelter staff.